Arma 2: Operation Arrowhead: Reception

 The game has received warm reviews from critics.
 GameSpot says "Arma 2: Operation Arrowhead, its stand-alone expansion, boasts all the beauty, realism, and action of the original and none of the game-breaking bugs.
-Improving upon its predecessor in almost every way. " Although the maps and weapons received praise from reviewers, they go on to say that its steep learning curve might deter people from playing.
-PC Gamer goes on to say "If you aren't open to the idea of spending days getting accustomed to a control scheme, understanding the layout and functionality of complex communication menus, and partaking in a style of gameplay that rewards patience, planning, and perseverance, then it's not very likely you're going to enjoy the intricate product Bohemia's created. " IGN elaborates saying "It's a game only for the dedicated, but if you've got the desire and the attention span, it's absolutely worth checking out.."
-Critics also point out that the game engine it uses still has AI glitches like its predecessor.
+Improving upon its predecessor in almost every way."
+Although the maps and weapons received praise from reviewers, they go on to say that its steep learning curve might deter people from playing.
+PC Gamer goes on to say "If you aren't open to the idea of spending days getting accustomed to a control scheme, understanding the layout and functionality of complex communication menus, and partaking in a style of gameplay that rewards patience, planning, and perseverance, then it's not very likely you're going to enjoy the intricate product Bohemia's created."
+IGN elaborates saying "It's a game only for the dedicated, but if you've got the desire and the attention span, it's absolutely worth checking out."
+Critics also point out that the game engine still has AI glitches like its predecessor.
 Many critics also said that the game was too computer-intensive, causing many "hiccups" in performance.